- What is a doula?

 Not at all.
 Doulas are non-medical, non-clinical companions.
 We don’t diagnose or treat.
 We work alongside (and not instead of) midwives to provide the best support and care for you, and we are also there to help you navigate the medical system, whilst advocating for your wishes and hopes.

 I’m really happy to adapt to your needs and wishes, and to what you’re comfortable with.
-You can dip your toe in the water of the various options we can explore together, or you can jump in!
+You can dip your toe in the water of the various options we can explore together, or you can jump right in!
 It’s entirely up to you!

 - Do you only go to homebirths?